Hubs-Foundation/hubs/TERMS.md

 # Terms of Service for Hubs and Spoke

-Version 3.0, Effective October 16, 2018
+Version 3.2, Effective March 12, 2019

 [Hubs by Mozilla](https://hubs.mozilla.com) is a real-time communications platform for Virtual Reality, Augmented Reality, Desktop, Laptop, Mobile, or however else you browse the internet.

 Spoke is a tool to arrange 3D models into scenes for use in Hubs.

-These Terms of Service explain your rights and responsibilities when you use Hubs.
+These Terms of Service explain your rights and responsibilities when you use Hubs and Spoke.

 ### 1. Privacy Policy
-The Hubs [Privacy Notice](https://github.com/mozilla/hubs/blob/master/PRIVACY.md) explains what information we collect when you use Hubs by Mozilla and how that information is handled and shared.
+The Hubs [Privacy Notice](https://github.com/mozilla/hubs/blob/master/PRIVACY.md) explains what information we collect when you use Hubs or Spoke and how that information is handled and shared.

 ### 2. Communications and Content

-Hubs allows users to send information (such as audio, video, images, 3D models, and scenes) to other users.
+Hubs allows users to send information (such as audio, video, text, images, 3D models, and scenes) to other users.

 Spoke allows users to arrange 3D Room models into scenes that can appear in Hubs.
+You can also use Hubs to customize your in-room Avatar.

 By using Hubs or Spoke, you agree to give Mozilla all rights necessary to operate Hubs and Spoke.
 This includes, but is not limited to, a license and permission to process, transmit, and display the information you send through Hubs or Spoke.
 It also includes permission to gather and share information as described in the [Privacy Notice](https://github.com/mozilla/hubs/blob/master/PRIVACY.md) for Hubs and Spoke.

 When you submit information to Hubs or Spoke, you grant us a worldwide, royalty-free, perpetual, irrevocable, non-exclusive, transferable, and sublicensable license to use, copy, modify, adapt, prepare derivative works from, distribute, perform, and display that information, audio, video, images, or 3D models.
 You also agree that we may remove metadata associated with the information or data you submit, and you irrevocably waive any claims and assertions of moral rights or attribution with respect to the data you submit.
-If you allow allow remixing of a scene you create using Spoke, you agree to license your scene under a [CC-BY 3.0](https://creativecommons.org/licenses/by/3.0/legalcode) license.
+If you allow allow remixing of a scene or avatar you create, you agree to license your scene under a [CC-BY 3.0](https://creativecommons.org/licenses/by/3.0/legalcode) license.

 You also represent and warrant that you have the authority to grant Mozilla all rights and permissions necessary for the operation of Hubs and Spoke.